Event Overview

 The New Student Lending (Dis)Order: Strategies for a New Reality.

-The U.S. student loan system is undergoing its most profound transformation in decades.
-Federal reforms enacted in 2025, and taking full effect in 2026, are fundamentally reshaping how higher education is financed, repaid, and overseen.
-Driven largely by the One Big Beautiful Bill Act, these reforms redefine federal involvement in student lending, alter repayment structures, set new borrowing limits, and shift portfolio dynamics, prompting a strategic realignment across the entire education finance ecosystem.
+The U.S. student loan system is undergoing one of its most significant transformations in decades.
+Federal reforms enacted in 2025, and taking full effect in 2026, continue to reshape how higher education is financed, repaid, and overseen.
+Driven largely by the One Big Beautiful Bill Act, these changes are redefining federal involvement in student lending, altering repayment structures, introducing new borrowing limits, and shifting portfolio dynamics across the education finance ecosystem.

 Critical Policy and Market Shifts in 2026